-The term 'Deed in Lieu of Foreclosure' is included in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Deed in Lieu of Foreclosure' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A deed in lieu of foreclosure represents an alternative option to a standard foreclosure on a house.
 In this deed in lieu arrangement, the owner of the property decides to hand over the property in question to the lender on a completely voluntary basis.
 In exchange for agreeing to this, the lender cancels out the mortgage loan.
 The deed to the house becomes transferred from the owner to the lender.
 As part of this conciliatory arrangement, the mortgage lender guarantees that it will not start the foreclosure process on the owner.
 If there are any foreclosure actions that have already begun, the lender will also terminate these.
 It is up to the lender to decide if they will forgive any extra balance that the sale of the home does not cover.

 There are some tax issues that can arise with a deed in lieu of foreclosure deal.
 One potential downside to this type of debt forgiveness involves the consequences of it with the IRS.
 Federal law in the United States requires creditors to file 1099C forms for tax purposes when they choose to forgive any loan balance that amounts to more than $600.
 This debt forgiveness is then considered to be income and it becomes a tax liability for the home owner.

 Fortunately for many home owners during the financial crisis, Congress passed the Mortgage Forgiveness Debt Relief Act of 2007.
 This delivered tax relief on a number of loans that banks forgave in the years starting from 2007 till the end of 2013.